-Advanced Printed Circuit Board Design for EMI & Signal Integrity
+Advanced Printed Circuit Board Design for EMI and Signal Integrity

 The real-time hardware demonstrations use a spectrum analyzer, oscilloscope and signal generators to illustrate inductance, common-impedance coupling, and ground loops in PCBs, cables, and systems.
 Specific examples of single-point, multi-point, “good”, and “bad” grounds will be discussed.
 We will also apply the course learning by discussing and examining actual SILENT client case histories as well as examples of integrated circuit application notes.

-- Applying Practical EMI Design and Troubleshooting Techniques (Day 2 - 20 June)
+- Optional Day 2: Applying Practical EMI Design and Troubleshooting Techniques (12 June)

 Section 1: Measuring and inducing noise